OkodiMiebiEdward/MakachiInventoryAPI/README.md

 Built by a developer focused on clean architecture, secure design, and scalable backend systems.
 This project reflects strong command of .NET Core, API development, and enterprise-grade authentication practices.

----

-Would you like help writing setup instructions, environment variable configuration, or linking it to the frontend repo?
-I can help with that too.